 - Financial aid and scholarships: You can utilize institutional aid for Goucher semester or academic year programs.
 If you have federal aid, you must take at least 12 credits.
 The Financial Aid and Scholarships page provides further details.

-Meet with the appropriate advisor during walk in advising to receive access to an application.
+Make an appointment and meet with the appropriate adviser to receive access to an application.
 If your application is approved, you will receive an approval letter and packet within 3-4 weeks of the application deadline.
 If you do not meet all the necessary criteria, you will receive a letter stating that you have not been approved.

 If, after exploring all Goucher-sponsored study abroad programs, you do not find one that meets your needs and interests, please contact the Office of International Studies for additional support.